Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-There are five national daily newspapers and numerous local publications.
+There are eight national daily newspapers and a large number of local publications.
 The state-owned Radio Television Dominicana operates radio and television services.
 Private owners operate over 300 AM and FM radio stations and more than 40 television stations, most of them small, regional broadcasters.
-Overall, media remain subject to some government influence, particularly through the denial of advertising revenues for controversial publications and the implementation of taxes on imported newsprint.
-No government restrictions on internet access were reported in 2006, though only 16 percent of the population was able to take advantage of this owing to the high costs.
+There are no government restrictions on internet access; however, high costs limited use to just 23 percent of the population in 2007.